Boiler

 2. Inconsistent heating

 Have you noticed that some rooms in your house are much warmer than others?
 Or perhaps your hot water takes forever to heat up, if it does at all.
 Inconsistent heating can be a clear sign that your boiler is struggling.
-This might be due to a failing thermostat, an issue with the boiler’s internal components, or even blockages in your radiator.
-If you’re frequently adjusting the thermostat and still not getting the desired warmth, it’s time to get checked out.

 Potential causes of inconsistent heating